What does learning the photography basics entail?

 When you’re trying to wrap your head around all the technicalities that can come with photography, take a step back.

 Focus on these 5 foundational principles.
 Learn them, practice with them and master them.

 Here are some resources to help get you started:

 - Shutter Speed

 - Focal Length

-Once you have a confident grasp of the basics, jump right in with the Ultimate Beginners Course.
+Once you have a confident grasp of the basics, jump right in with the Masterclass in Photography.
 This online course will take you from photography basics to confident photographer.